niksy/kist-lazyads/README.md

 Type: `Object`

-Ad content which will be injected inside document elements defined by `selector` and `contentIdDataProp` properties.
+Ad content which will be injected inside document elements defined by `el` and `contentIdDataProp` properties.

 ```js
 {